 Discover our recycling process

 TerraCycle is different from your local curbside recycler.
-We develop recycling solutions for waste streams that are not typically locally recyclable.
+We create recycling solutions for items your local recycling service typically won’t accept.

-The good news is that most trash is technically recyclable.
+The good news is that most trash can technically be recycled!

-TerraCycle can recycle the hard-to-recycle because we work with brands, retailers, and other stakeholders who fund the recycling process.
+Thanks to our in-house scientists, we can determine the right process to turn hard-to-recycle trash into new items.
+From there, we work with brands and other stakeholders who help fund the recycling process.
 Learn more about how TerraCycle is working to eliminate the idea of waste.

 Research & development

-Our process starts with our R&D and Recycling Operations department–in-house scientists and material application specialists who work across our various offices and collaborate with leading US universities.
+Our process starts with our R&D and Recycling Operations department—in-house scientists and material application specialists who work across our various offices.
 The team analyzes the materials to determine the right way to process them into something new.

 Regulatory review